openedx/edx-documentation/en_us/install_operations/source/configuration/lti/index.rst

 an external LMS as a consumer of edX course content, see `Using edX as an LTI Tool Provider`_ in the *Building and Running an edX Course* guide.

+You can also configure LTI authentication between your Open edX installation and an external LMS.
+For more information, see :ref:`Configuring Open edX for LTI Authentication`.

 .. include:: ../../links.rst